Agave Care, Uses, Photos, and Varieties

 Growing Conditions

-Being indigenous to the New World (the American Southwest, Mexico and Central America), larger agaves store enough moisture to get by on rainfall alone and will thrive in nutrient-poor soils.
+Being indigenous to the New World (the American Southwest, Mexico and Central America), larger agaves store enough moisture to get by on rainfall alone and will grow in nutrient-poor soils.

 Although agaves like water, their roots---like those of most succulents---will rot in waterlogged soil.
 Plant them in coarse soil that drains well.